vickneee/myDiamonds/README.md

 This is a small project about My Web Development resources. 📃

-No contributions will be accepted.

-If you would like to modify that list, make a fork, and feel free to make your version.
+If you would like to modify that list, make a fork, and feel free to make your version. 📝

 If you like that small project, give it a ⭐.

-**NB!** This project is still a **work-in-progress** stage. 💻
+Resources will be added from time to time! ✅

 ---------------------------